 Coming up with a new variation on a common design theme, or straying completely away from it, is what will differentiate you as a web designer.
 If you want to show how your design course will help people create websites in Webflow that go beyond the mundane, you need to create a page that packs a punch.
 Intensive shows the power of good design and wants to teach you to harness that power for yourself.

 This design features a hero video that shows various web pages being clicked through.
-There’s a call to action, but instead of sitting dead center, it’s aligned to the left.
+There’s a call to action, but instead of sitting dead center, it’s an asymmetrical layout, aligned to the left.
 A trio of 3D-transformed pages slide into place.
 It’s easy for a design to fall flat due to the constraints of their two-dimensional nature but these angled web pages break the rules to create something visually interesting.
 Each section is separated by an angled block followed by text laid out in a traditional manner.

 This design inspires us to bring new dimensions to our work — and should inspire aspiring designers to want to learn how.